worktheclock/replit.github.io/tutorials/36-physics-playground-with-kaboom.md

 ]);
 ```

-This code loads a sprite for Kaboom's mascot Bean and places it near the top of the screen.
+This code loads a sprite for Kaboom's mascot Bean, and places Bean near the top of the screen.
 Before we start coding, we'll remove the code for adding Bean, leaving the following lines:

 ```javascript
 import kaboom from "kaboom";